Sunroom ideas – 19 high-style room designs that let the light in

 'However, if you are going to do this, I would advise choosing pale-colored furnishings and flooring, and to keep the ceiling light; this will allow the room to feel bright, despite the moody wall color.'

 Love the water?
-You might like to combine pool house ideas with sunroom ideas.
-If your home addition costs allow, you really won't find a better sunroom idea than adding a pool to your indoor-outdoor oasis, like in this dream-worthy space by Connecticut-based Parish Conservatories (opens in new tab).
+You might like to combine pool house ideas with sunroom addition ideas.
+If your home addition costs allow, you really won't find any better sunroom ideas than adding a pool to your indoor-outdoor oasis, like in this dream-worthy space by Connecticut-based Parish Conservatories.
 For the ultimate year-round enjoyment, add oversized windows or doors that can be opened up during warmer months to take advantage of good weather.

-If your sunroom is on the small side, consider using the area as a breakfast nook.
+If your sunroom addition ideas are on the small side, consider using the area as a breakfast nook.
 Take a cue from this Hamptons home by Rachel Halvorson, and add built-in banquette seating around the perimeter of the room, a pedestal table in the center, and a bold light fixture above for a smart setup.

 The result is a casual alternative to a formal dining room, and your new favorite spot for morning coffee.

 Traditionally, a sunroom is attached to your home, but it doesn't have to be.
 If you have the space in your yard or garden, consider adding your sunroom as a freestanding structure – or garden room, as they're called in the UK.
 This only elevates its status as a retreat, and offers the perfect solution for a home office or gym, or a quiet spot for reading or reflection.

 In this Connecticut sunroom, designer Chango & Co.'s well-edited furniture selection creates a calming atmosphere free of any visual clutter.
 At the same time, larger furniture silhouettes ensure the space is still cozy, while black drapery hardware and a pair of oversized pendants add just enough contrast to keep things interesting.